 The world of web and UI design is a fast moving one, and it can be hard to keep up to date in the face of ever-changing trends and developments.
-As 2016 slowly draws to a close, we pick out 10 of the most important trends that we believe you should be implementing in 2017 – and why.
+We pick out 10 of the most important trends that we believe you should be implementing in 2017 – and why.

 01. Immersive, full-screen video